-Technique: Invest the pattern in normal crown and bridge investment such as cristobalite.
-Follow the investment manufacturer's instructions.
+Technique: Invest the pattern in non-graphite, phosphate bonded investment.
+Follow the investment manufacturer's instruction.

-Place the ring in a cold furnace, run it directly to 1300°F (704°C), and heat soak for one hour.
-Or, place the ring in a preheated 800°F (427°C) furnace for 15 minutes.
-Raise the temperature of the furnace to 1300°F (704°C) and let it heat soak at this temperature for approximately one hour.
+Place the ring in a furnace preheated to 600°F (316°C) for 15 minutes.
+Raise the temperature to 1300°F (704°C) and let the ring heat soak at this temperature for approximately one hour.

 If there is any plastic in the mold, a two-stage burnout is required.
-Place the ring in a cold furnace and raise the temperature at a rate of 10° (6'C)/minute to 600°F (315'C).
+Place the ring in a cold furnace and raise the temperature at a rate of 10°F (6°C)/minute to 600°F (315°C).
 Heat soak at this temperature for 30 minutes.
-Raise the temperature to the normal burnout temperature at a rate of a large factor of the soak at this temperature for 30 minutes.
+Raise the temperature to the normal burnout temperature at a normal rate and heat soak.

-Allow additional burnout time for large rings, multiple rings and for very thin patterns, 1300°F (704°C) should be the maximum burnout temperature.
+Allow additional burnout time for large rings, multiple rings, and very thin patterns.